 Assess your current skill level and basic score during the first week of your SAT prep.
 Take a full-length Diagnostic SAT practice test to identify your weak and strong areas.
 This Diagnostic Test will give you an idea of how far you are from your target score.

 After taking the practice test, review it thoroughly.
-Analyse your performance in each section and identify the ones you performed better in.
+Analyze your performance in each section and identify the ones you performed better in.
+Be sure to review mistakes to spot patterns and focus on areas that need improvement.
+The number of questions answered correctly and questions wrong in each section will impact your raw score.
 For the questions you answered incorrectly, identify where you went wrong and for the questions you got right, see whether there’s room to solve those questions more efficiently.
+Your raw score (the total number of questions answered correctly) is then converted to a scaled score, which accounts for test difficulty and is what colleges see.

 Taking SAT practice tests

 Besides familiarising you with the SAT structure, mock tests help you build the endurance required to sit for a three-hour-long test.
+Practicing with real SAT tests is essential to become familiar with the format and types of SAT questions you will encounter.
 Mock tests are also a great way to build the speed and efficiency needed to solve the questions accurately.

 Practising the questions will help you eliminate the wrong answers based on reason and not just intuition.
+It is important to practice with actual SAT questions to improve your accuracy and confidence.
+Use strategies to efficiently eliminate answer choices and save time during the exam.
 Attempting and reviewing multiple full-length practice tests will improve your performance with each practice test.
+Simulating test day conditions when taking these tests can help reduce anxiety and build stamina for the actual exam.

 Jamboree’s practice tests are the next best thing you can get to an actual SAT exam.
 We offer a SAT-prep series with 30+ tests to give you the maximum benefit from taking multiple mock tests.
 You can take a mock test UNLIMITED times cause we do not put a cap on practising!